gtieman/solutions-geoevent-java/solutions-geoevent/processors/geometry-processor/README.md

 ![Image of service](doc/geometry-simple-service.png)
 ![Image of processor](doc/geometry-range-fan-service-design.png)

-* In GeoEvent Processor Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Processor components, they should be similar to the illustration below (note: your names/outputs may differ).
+* In GeoEvent Manager, navigate to ‘Services’ > ‘Monitor’ and observe the GeoEvent Extension components, they should be similar to the illustration below (note: your names/outputs may differ).

 ![Image of monitor](doc/monitor.png)

 * Using the GeoEvent Simulator, load the simulation file located at  solutions-geoevent-java\data\simulation_files\Geometry-RangeFans.csv
-* In GeoEvent Processor Manager, navigate to 'Services' > 'Monitor' to observe that the values are increasing and the selected outputs are updated.
+* In GeoEvent Manager, navigate to 'Services' > 'Monitor' to observe that the values are increasing and the selected outputs are updated.
 * You can now test the processors with additional outputs such as published feature services.

 ## Licensing